-As of last Monday (12th August 2019) Sit 'n' Stay Petminding moved to a new location on the edge of Rhoose in the Vale of Glamorgan.
+It's been a hectic few weeks since I moved my home and business to a new location on the edge of Rhoose in the Vale of Glamorgan.

-Please browse this website for more information about the services I offer and plan to offer in the near future, and testimonials from some of the lovely clients it has been my pleasure and privilege to serve.
+Please browse the website for more information about all the services I offer and check out the testimonials from some of the lovely clients it has already been my pleasure and privilege to serve.

 Don't hesitate to get in touch to discuss your petcare requirements.
 I look forward to hearing from you.

 Home dog boarders being forced out of business by 'barking mad' regulations

 From an article by Haley Dixon published in The Telegraph on 31st December 2018